Prepaid travel cards

 Prepaid travel cards – our review

-All our top picks use near-perfect interbank exchange rates (which tend to be slightly higher than Mastercard's or Visa's rates) and can be used anywhere in the world that accepts Mastercard or Visa.
-So the difference mainly comes down to the fees each adds on top.
+Our top picks all use near-perfect interbank exchange rates (which tend to be slightly higher than Mastercard's or Visa's rates) and can be used anywhere in the world that accepts Mastercard or Visa.
+So the difference comes down to the fees each adds on top.

 Revolut's standard plan doesn't charge exchange fees for the majority of currencies between Monday and Friday UK time, though you'll pay a 1% fee to exchange at weekends.
-However, you can beat this by loading the card with pounds in advance and exchanging on a weekday – you can do this with 30 main currencies, including euros, US dollars and Turkish lira.
+However, you can beat this by loading the card with pounds in advance and exchanging on a weekday – you can do this with over 30 main currencies, including euros and US dollars.
 Though if you exchange more than £1,000 in a 30-day period, you'll pay an additional 1% fee.

-You can use its free virtual card with digital wallets such as Apple Pay and Google Pay, or you can opt to pay a delivery fee for a physical card, which you'd need if you wanted to withdraw cash.
-Only the first £200/mth or the first five withdrawals are free (2% fee, min £1, after), so it's best to limit cash if you opt for Revolut.
+You can use its free virtual card with digital wallets (Apple & Google Pay), or you can pay a delivery fee for a physical card, which you'd need if you wanted to withdraw cash.
+The first five withdrawals are free each month (max £200), after that there's a 2% fee (min £1).

-Alternatively, Wise charges a small exchange fee of at least 0.41% at all times.
-The fee depends on the currency – for example, exchanging pounds to US dollars or euros has a 0.41% fee, so would beat Revolut at weekends if you'd prefer not to exchange a set amount in advance.
+Alternatively, Wise charges a small exchange fee of at least 0.33% at all times.
+The fee depends on the currency – for example, exchanging pounds to euros has a 0.33% fee, so would beat Revolut at weekends if you'd prefer not to exchange a set amount in advance.
 It also has two fee-free cash withdrawals up to £200 each month.

-How to manage App App or online App or online
+How to manage App App App or online

 Apply* Apply* Apply